Table of Contents

 At A Glance

-2. Negative body image and mental health issues are related due to societal beauty standards, media, childhood experiences, trauma, genetics, and personal beliefs.
+- Negative body image is closely linked to mental health challenges such as anxiety, depression, and low self-esteem.
+These issues often stem from a combination of societal beauty standards, media portrayals, childhood experiences, trauma, genetics, and deeply held personal beliefs.

 Frequently Asked Questions (FAQs)